Kaadhal Kondein: Production

-Following the success of the previous film Thulluvadho Ilamai (2002), the team chose to collaborate again with the psychotic romantic thriller Kaadhal Kondein, credited as Selvaraghavan's directorial debut.
-Jyothika was selected as lead heroine.
-Due to her unavailability lead to chose a newcomer, Sonia Agarwal.
-The venture, produced by his home production, also marked the first collaboration of Selvaraghavan with cinematographer Arvind Krishna, whom he would later associate with newcomer Sonia Agarwal.
-Selvaraghavan had written the script for the film in the late 1990s and had first narrated the story to Dhanush in their shared bedroom at home, before asking him to play the lead role of Vinod.
+In the late 1990s, Selvaraghavan had written a script and had first narrated the story to his brother Dhanush in their shared bedroom at home, before asking him to play the lead role of Vinod.
+The film, later titled Kaadhal Kondein, became Selvaraghavan's official directorial debut after he wrote and "ghost-directed" Thulluvadho Ilamai (2002).
+Abhinay, who was a part of Thulluvadho Ilamai, was to play one of the lead roles but was replaced by newcomer Sudeep from Mumbai.
+This is the debut film for actress Sonia Agarwal.

 Music

-For Kaadhal Kondein, director Selvaraghavan and music composer Yuvan Shankar Raja came together again after their earlier successful collaboration in Thulluvadho Ilamai (2002), for which Selvaraghavan worked as a writer.
-The soundtrack of Kaadhal Kondein released on 20 March 2003, featuring seven tracks with lyrics written by Palani Bharathi and Na.
+For Kaadhal Kondein, director Selvaraghavan and music composer Yuvan Shankar Raja came together again after their earlier successful collaboration in Thulluvadho Ilamai, for which Selvaraghavan worked as a writer.
+The soundtrack of Kaadhal Kondein was released on 20 March 2003, featuring seven tracks with lyrics written by Palani Bharathi and Na.
 Muthukumar.
 The music, especially the film score, received universal critical acclaim, establishing composer Yuvan Shankar Raja as one of the "most sought after music directors" in the Tamil film industry.
+Cinesouth appreciated the album writing "Self confidence is the most crucial element in success.
+That's what is seen in these compositions.
+The success of 'Thulluvatho Ilamai' hasn't made him lose his [Yuvan] balance in any way.
+He isn't boasting about his musical skills, instead, he merges his music with the film and is bringing out the best in him.
+These days, even soundtracks of Tamil films are succeeding only rarely.
+'Kaadhal Kondaen' can be sure of one thing- music is a big hit".

-Most of the songs from this film were plagiarized from various sources: for example the song "Kadhal Mattum Purivathillai" was plagiarised from the song "Raven" in the album of "Tra" by "Hedningarna" and the song "Manasu Rendum" was copied from "A rose in the wind" by "Anggun".
-More than one year after the release of the film, an "original soundtrack" was released, that followed the Hollywood-style.
+The song "Kadhal Mattum Purivathillai" is based on "Räven" by the Swedish-Finnish folk band Hedningarna, while "Manasu Rendum" is based on "A Rose in the Wind" by Indonesian singer Anggun.
+More than a year after the release of the film, an "original soundtrack" was released, that followed the Hollywood-style.
 It was said to be the first time, that an original soundtrack was released for a film in India as the soundtracks released in India do not contain any film score pieces but full songs that feature in the film itself.
-The OST of Kaadhal Kondein contains 20 tracks overall, which includes the seven earlier released tracks, four "montage" bit songs, that featured in the film, but not in the soundtrack, and nine pieces from the actual film score, which were titled as "Theme Music".
+The OST of Kaadhal Kondein contains 20 tracks overall, which includes the seven earlier released tracks, four "montage" bit songs, that featured in the film, but not in the soundtrack, and nine pieces from the actual film score, which were titled "Theme Music".

 Reception

 Critical response

-The film opened in July 2003 to critical acclaim and commercial success.
-A reviewer from The Hindu noted, "his story, screenplay, dialogue and direction are focussed and hit the bull's eye straightway — hardly missing the mark."